How to Remove Red Hair Dye

 9AA Very light blonde

 Once you've eliminated your red hair, it's important to look after your color.
 All hair dyes fade, including permanent colors, and your new color will look best when it's properly maintained.
-If at any point your color fades substantially over time, you can use color refresher shampoos to return it to a more vibrant appearance.
-By looking after your hair and caring for your color, you will guarantee that your hair looks great now and well into the future.

 Do you have a question about removing red hair dye?
 Need help to eliminate the red from your hair?
 Leave a comment for tailored advice and share your insight with other readers.